 Finally, for 2022, secretive internal dealing led to appointing New York Community Trust as grants overseer.
 The primary operatives in this initiative were CFO John O’Reilly and an outsider, attorney Markus Sztejnberg.
 (Sztejnberg later joined RIOC’s legal team.)

 It sounded good, but then, it became a nightmare for many.
-A key point apparently used to punish nonprofits who have criticized RIOC was an invention.
-A demand for new programs as a condition for receiving grants was never part of the PPF mission, but now, it appears to be a tool for slamming critics.
+A key point hurts nonprofits who criticized RIOC.
+Demand for new programs as a condition for receiving grants was never part of the PPF mission, but now, it may be a tool for slamming critics.

 Nightmare Grants Crush Community Trust